omeka/omeka-s-enduser/modules/modules.md

 1. Unzip the module

 You can also use git to clone a module directly from the git repository.
-Do this only if you are conformable with git.
+Do this only if you are comfortable with git.

 ### Install the Module
 To install a module, navigate to the Modules tab on the left-hand navigation of the admin dashboard of your OmekaS installation.